istio/istio.io/content/docs/tasks/security/mtls-migration/index.md

 keywords: [security,authentication,migration]
 ---

-This task shows how to migrate your existing Istio services's traffic from plain text to mutual TLS without breaking live traffic.
+This task shows how to migrate your existing Istio services' traffic from plain text to mutual TLS without breaking live traffic.

-Imagine you have many services that talking to each other and you want to gradually migrate them to Istio.
+Imagine you have many services talking to each other and you want to gradually migrate them to Istio.
 During the migration, some services have Envoy sidecars while some do not.
-For a service with Envoy sidecar, if you enable mutual TLS on it, the connections from legacy clients (i.e., clients without Envoy) will break since they do not have Envoy sidecars and client certificates.
+For a service with a sidecar, if you enable mutual TLS on it, the connections from legacy clients (i.e., clients without Envoy) will break since they do not have Envoy sidecars and client certificates.
-As a result, Istio authentication policy provides a "PERMISSIVE" mode to solve this problem.
+To solve this issue, Istio authentication policy provides a "PERMISSIVE" mode to solve this problem.
 Once "PERMISSIVE" mode is enabled, a service can take both HTTP and mutual TLS traffic.
-Therefore, you can config Istio services to send mutual TLS traffic to that service while connections from legacy services will not break.
-Moreover, you can use [grafana-istio-dashboard](/docs/tasks/telemetry/using-istio-dashboard/) to check which legacy services are still sending traffic to the service in "PERMISSIVE" mode and choose to lock down once the migration is done.
+Therefore, you can configure Istio services to send mutual TLS traffic to that service while connections from legacy services will not break.
+Moreover, you can use the
+[Grafana dashboard](/docs/tasks/telemetry/using-istio-dashboard/) to check which services are still sending plain text traffic to the service in "PERMISSIVE" mode and choose to lock down once the migration is done.

 ## Before you begin